 Student life as an actor-in-training should be exciting, challenging and a whole lot of fun.
 We encourage our students to commit themselves fully to their training and to concentrate on their development as an actor.
 However, it is also important for them to take advantage of the huge range of theatre and performance opportunities that London has to offer.
-We want students to enjoy being surrounded by like-minded creative people, get to know them and to learn from each other, as this is when the most exciting work is produced.
+We want students to enjoy being surrounded by like-minded creative people; as this is when the most exciting work is produced.

 There is no academic homework, although you will be expected to chart your journey through your training in your journal, which should be done after the class.
 If you’re not confident at writing, we can work together to suggest tactics for recording your learning, whether through audio, video or an online blog of pictures, it’s up to you how you cement your learning from the day’s classes.

 London is a multicultural metropolis, it’s the UK’s Capital and one of the most exciting cities in the World.
 It has something for everyone, from History and Culture to fine food and great night life.
 London is a blend of historic and modern architecture, home to over 170 museums and 240 theatres, it hosts more than 17,000 music performances a year across 300+ venues.

 Over 250 festivals take place in London every year including Europe’s biggest street festival; The Notting Hill Carnival, as well as London’s Gay Pride, both drawing crowds of one million.
 There are also hundreds of green parks and beautiful open spaces for you to enjoy the City and take a break.
 London is a Mecca for the film industry, playing major roles in countless films from James Bond, Harry Potter and A Clockwork Orange.